The act of gratitude plays an important role in psychological wellbeing and self-actualization (Maslow, 1981).

-There are various gratitude worksheets freely available on the internet.
+There are several gratitude worksheets freely available on the internet.
 I’ve listed eight worksheets that target gratitude that you might find useful.

-If you need more prompting with starting a gratitude journal, then you can download our Gratitude Journal PDF Worksheet.
+If you need more prompting with starting a gratitude journal, you might try our Gratitude Journal worksheet.
 This worksheet provides you with lots of interesting information about gratitude and tips for keeping a journal.
 Most important, however, is that the worksheet will provide you with various prompts, which might help you find other items that you are grateful for.

-In the Gratitude Journal: Three Good Things, clients are asked to list three items for which they are grateful.
-This a simple exercise, which is easy to implement in everyday life.
-The prompts vary, and this can help clients who struggle to find items for which they are grateful.
-For example, some of the prompts are ‘One good thing that happened to me …’, or ‘Today I had fun when …’.
-These prompts could be easily adapted so that they are appropriate for children or older adults.
+In Gratitude Journal: Three Good Things, clients are asked to list three items they are grateful for.
+This a simple exercise that is easy to implement in everyday life.
+The prompts vary, and this can help clients who struggle to find things they are grateful for.
+For example, some of the prompts are ‘One good thing that happened to me …,’ and ‘Today I had fun when …’ These prompts could be easily adapted so that they are appropriate for children or older adults.

 If you find that you have run out of ways to express gratitude or need some inspiration, then we recommend the Gratitude Exercises worksheet.
 This worksheet documents various ways that you can incorporate exercises and periods of reflection in your daily life, or help your client begin a journey of gratitude.

-Sometimes it’s difficult to think of reasons why you’re grateful, or the exercises are pitched at the wrong age.
-The worksheet, Why I’m Grateful, is appropriate for clients of all ages, as well as various types of sessions, for example, group versus single sessions, and for first-time versus experienced clients.
+Sometimes it’s difficult to think of reasons why you’re grateful, or the exercises might be targeted at the wrong age.
+The worksheet Why I’m Grateful is appropriate for clients of all ages, as well as various types of sessions (e.g., group versus single sessions, and first-time versus experienced clients).

 If you decide to implement the behavioral component of expressing gratitude into your everyday life, then the Relationship Gratitude Tips worksheet might be useful for you.
-This worksheet will give you some tips about how you can express your gratitude towards your partner.
+This worksheet will give you some tips about how you can express your gratitude toward your partner.